JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the amount of vertical space above a paragraph.

 ```
-FUNCTION CTextPara2.GetSpaceBefore () AS SINGLE
+FUNCTION GetSpaceBefore () AS SINGLE
    DIM Value AS SINGLE
    this.SetResult(m_pTextPara2->lpvtbl->GetSpaceBefore(m_pTextPara2, @Value))
    RETURN Value